elastic/kibana/rfcs/text/0013_background_sessions.md

 ### Search Service Changes

 There are cases where search requests are issued by the server (Like TSVB).
-We can simplify this flow by introducing a mechanism, similar to the frontend one, tracking the information in memory.

-However, due to the fact that we are running in a potentially multi-server architecture, each server will have to poll for a saved object with a corresponding sessionId to store the ids into it.
+We can simplify this flow by introducing a mechanism, similar to the frontend one, tracking the information in memory and polling for a saved object with a corresponding sessionId to store the ids into it.

 ```ts
 interface SearchService {